 You can contact your local taxing authority with any questions you have about your regular tax bill as well as any special assessment.

-Quicken Loans clients with an escrow account can always view their tax information on the escrow page of their Rocket Mortgage Servicing account.
+If you’re looking for updated information on your regular escrow amount – not including special or supplemental assessments, Quicken Loans clients with an escrow account can always view their tax information on the escrow page of their Rocket Account.
 If you have any questions for us, you can leave them below, and we’ll get you the answer or get you to the right place.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.